sunnyandgood/BigData/Sqoop/Sqoop环境搭建及使用.md

 ### 三、配置mysql远程连接

-	GRANT ALL PRIVILEGES ON itcast.* TO 'root'@'192.168.1.201' IDENTIFIED BY '123' WITH GRANT OPTION;
+	GRANT ALL PRIVILEGES ON yan.* TO 'root'@'192.168.2.101' IDENTIFIED BY 'root' WITH GRANT OPTION;
 	FLUSH PRIVILEGES;

-	GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY '123' WITH GRANT OPTION;
+	GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY 'root' WITH GRANT OPTION;
-	FLUSH PRIVILEGES
+	FLUSH PRIVILEGES;